 Improving mobile navigation

-Visitors to consumerfinance.gov were overlooking a key navigation component that appears on more than 1,000 pages and is sometimes the only way for users to navigate to a page’s sibling or child pages.
+Visitors to consumerfinance.gov were overlooking a key navigation component that appears on more than 1,000 pages and is sometimes the only way to navigate to a page’s sibling or child pages.
+My team redesigned the menu, with followup testing revealed that 100 percent of participants were able to locate and use the modified menu—an increase from only 30 percent successfully using the menu’s previous design.

-Design: I reviewed existing research and metrics, performed a competitor analysis, researched best practices, collaborated with a junior designer to redesign the menu, ensured WCAG compliance, and worked closely with a developer to translate the design into code.
+I reviewed existing research and metrics, performed a competitive analysis, researched best practices, collaborated with a junior designer to redesign and reword the menu, ensured WCAG compliance, and worked closely with a developer to translate the design into code.

-Research: I articulated research goals, wrote tasks, shepherded the testing plan through the CFPB’s research approval process, handled all coordination and test setup, conducted testing, synthesized findings, presented results, and made design recommendations.
+I articulated research goals, wrote tasks, shepherded the testing plan through the research approval process, handled all coordination and test setup, conducted testing, synthesized findings, presented results, and made design recommendations.

 1.